angkohtenko/kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered
 During the analysis I met two main challenges: unix timestamp and merged parent category and subcategory.

-All dates in the dataset were written in the unix timestamp: 1449766261, so there were number of seconds from Jan.1 1970 instead of normal date.
+All dates in the dataset were written in the unix timestamp: 1449766261, so there were numbers of seconds from Jan.1 1970 instead of normal date.
 To solve the problem I created new columns and calculated dates with formula =(((A1/60)/60)/24)+DATE(1970,1,1) .
-It’s important to set a date format to these columns.
-To extract year from the date became a piece of cake.
+It’s important to set a date format to calculated columns.
+To extract year from the date has become a piece of cake.

 Category and Subcategory were merged in one column in the original dataset, so it was hard to filter only Theater category.
 I should select all subcategories manually to do that.
 I used Text to columns feature in Excel.
 I set the sign / as a delimiter to divide text into two columns: parent category and subcategory.
 Now, I could easily filter dataset either by parent category or subcategory.

 ## Results

 - The best months to start a campaign are May and June.
-- The worst months for launch date is December.
+- The worst month for launch date is December.
 - The funding goal should be less than $5000.
 - It's important to keep in mind that used Kickstarter dataset contains data for 2009-2017 years only.
 Some trends might have changed since 2017.
 - It’s definitely useful to build a chart with quantity of campaigns in every goal range.
 As I mentioned, most of the campaigns have a funding goal less than $5000.